t4d-gmbh/EndemicPy/README.md

 # EndemicPy
 ## Transmission dynamics in various structures

-EndemicPy, of just _endemic_ is a python package under development aiming to simulate a vast range of transmission dynamics on various host structure models.
+EndemicPy, or simply _endemic_ is a python package under development aiming to simulate a vast range of transmission dynamics on various host structure models.

 ## How to use _endemic_